 Why preconstruction is important

 The preconstruction phase is crucial because it determines whether a construction project is feasible.
-In some cases, the work that clients and prospective owners envision isn’t physically possible or would exceed expected costs.
+Sometimes, the work that clients and prospective owners envision isn’t physically possible or would exceed expected costs.

-It’s during this phase that the client is informed on what’s needed to make the project a concrete possibility, whether that’s changing elements of the project or securing more funding.
-In other words, preconstruction helps clients decide whether they want to continue with the project with reasonable adjustments.
-The client gets a more realistic picture of the project before any actual work is carried out.
+During this phase, the client is informed on what’s needed to make the project a concrete possibility, whether that’s changing elements of the project or securing more funding.
+In other words, preconstruction helps clients decide whether to continue with the project with reasonable adjustments.
+The client gets a more realistic picture of the project before any actual work.

-A more comprehensive outline of the project is developed for construction teams to then follow.
+A more comprehensive project outline is developed for construction teams to follow.

 What is determined during preconstruction?

-Now that we’ve gone over the definition of preconstruction, you may be wondering, “What are preconstruction services, and what do they encompass?”.
+Now that we’ve gone over the definition of preconstruction, you may wonder, “What are preconstruction services, and what do they encompass?”.

 Scope of work

-The first thing preconstruction services help with determining is the project’s overall scope of work—i.e., what the construction project will consist of.
+The first thing preconstruction services help determine is the project’s overall scope of work—i.e., what the construction project will consist of.
 In terms of the project’s scope, it’s best to investigate what the client wants to accomplish, with objectives clearly stated.

 Budget

 A budget should then be discussed.
 How much does the client have available to have the project completed?
-Is it realistic given the amount of time and resources needed to build the structure?
-It’s crucial to factor in design elements, as this can significantly impact expenses.
+Given the time and resources needed to build the structure, is it realistic?
+It’s crucial to factor in design elements, which can significantly impact expenses.

 The project’s designated team

-Preconstruction meanings often focus on the activities and costs involved, but it’s during this phase that the project’s team is also decided.
+Preconstruction meanings often focus on the activities and costs involved, but the project’s team is also decided during this phase.
 The selected team members designated to work on the construction project can be the difference between its eventual success or failure and will impact how it’s completed.

-The project’s scope should help with deciding who will be put on a given project, as it will determine the amount of people required to complete a certain number of required tasks.
+The project’s scope should help decide who will be put on a given project, as it will determine the number of people required to complete certain tasks.

-It’s likely that you’ll need a variety of different skill sets on board (as construction projects often require).
+You’ll likely need various skill sets on board (as construction projects often require).
 Establishing base design and construction teams should be the first priority.
-Afterwards, you can think more about what subcontractors will be needed to accomplish project objectives.
+Afterward, you can think more about what subcontractors will be needed to accomplish project objectives.

 Methods of communication and information exchange

-This factor of preconstruction is often overlooked, but it’s arguably one of the most important in ensuring that a project is properly executed.
-The large scale and complexity of construction projects mean sufficient communication is a must.
+This factor of preconstruction is often overlooked, but it’s arguably one of the most important in ensuring a project is properly executed.
+The large scale and complexity of construction projects mean sufficient communication is necessary.
 Effective communication makes it more likely that issues will be addressed in a timely manner and ensures that client expectations are met.

 A communication plan should be created discussing what methods for information exchange will be used, with channels for correspondence specified.